Battle of Aanandapuram: Killed senior Commanders of Radha Air-Protection regiment

-Some of these Radha regiments Commanders breached the SLA's siege on Aananthapuram from outside on the evening of 31 March and entered into the sieged Aananthapuram region to bring back their cadres who were trapped inside.
-But unfortunately, the siege was very tight to breach and all of these commanders along with their cadres were killed by SLA.
+Some of these Radha regiments Commanders breached the SLA's siege on Aananthapuram from outside on the evening of 31 March and entered into the besieged Aananthapuram region, with the goal of rescuing their cadres who were trapped inside.
+The SLA defenses proved difficult to breach, and all of the commanders along with their cadres were killed by SLA.

 Alampil Landing

-This was done by Ltte to break the Anandhapuram box and to safely take out their cadres.
-But it was failed due to the heavy Shelling of the SriLankan Army and repelled by SLA.
-On 04.04.2009 Senior LTTE Commander Brigadier Jayam, Attack commander of LTTE intelligence department(TOSIS) Colonel VeerathevanKIA(Later killed in this landing) and Commander Colonel Peerinpam were handed over the task by LTTE Chief Velupillai Prabhakaran to land an eighty LTTE Cadres and their supplies from Mullivaikal to Nayarru Hill and bring the Cadres who were trapped in the Aananthapuram box to Mullivaikkal.
+This was done by LTTE to break the Anandhapuram box and to rescue their cadres.
+It failed due to the heavy shelling from the Sri Lankan Army and was repelled by SLA.
+On 04.04.2009, Senior LTTE Commanders Brigadier Jayram, Attack commander of LTTE intelligence department(TOSIS) Colonel Veerathevan,KIA(Later killed in this landing) and Commander Colonel Peerinpam were handed over the task of landing eighty LTTE Cadres and their supplies from Mullivaikal to Nayarru Hill by LTTE Chief Velupillai Prabhakaran in order to evacuate the cadres who were trapped in the Aananthapuram box to Mullivaikkal.

-Accordingly, the LTTE supply teams (Fifteen Boats) were ordered to provide security for the landing teams by LTTE Admiral Soosai (Soosai, used to instruct the LTTE teams to ensure that they do not allow SL navy to cause any harm to the cadres coming through the distribution operation from any part of Tamil Eelam as they go through each distribution operation.)
-The Sea Tigers Sea attack teams were also deployed on the evening of 03.04.2009 to ensure that the Sri Lanka Navy did not interfere with the landing.
+Accordingly, the LTTE supply teams consisting of fifteen Boats were ordered to provide security for the landing teams by LTTE Admiral Soosai.The Sea Tigers attack teams were also deployed on the evening of 03.04.2009 to ensure that the Sri Lanka Navy did not interfere with the landing.

-As more and more of their boat contingents were going, they were identified by the Sri Lankan Army and the shells were fired into the sea since they started.
-But despite the dangers, the distribution teams went their own way according to the tasks assigned to them.
-After receiving the command from the command centre, that is, on 04.04.2009 at about three o'clock in the morning, the team led by Colonel Veerathevan landed first.
+While the LTTE boats were being launched, they were identified by the Sri Lankan Army and were shelled.
+Despite the dangers, the distribution teams continued with the tasks assigned to them.
+At 3 in the morning on 04.04.2009, the team led by Colonel Veerathevan landed first.

-As they were a small team and their fighters made inexperienced long-distance voyages, they were eventually killed in the battle where there was no cover for fighting against the Sri Lankan Army who was on the shore and getting reinforced continuously.
-Nearly 20-25 LTTE fighters were killed in that Landing according to the SLAs wartime report.
-Later Col. Veerathevan's body was recovered from the seashore by SLA.
+They were a small team, and their fighters were inexperienced in long-distance voyages.
+They lacke cover for fighting against the Sri Lankan Army units, who was on the shore and receiving continuous reinforced.
+Between 20-25 LTTE fighters were killed in that Landing, according to the SLAs wartime report.
+Later, Col. Veerathevan's body was recovered from the seashore by the SLA.

 As the attempt was unsuccessful, other fighters did not attempt to make a landing.
-Later they returned safely and arrived in Mullivaikkal with the help of the Sea attack teams (Nalaayini special Sea attack team and Charles special sea attack team) of Sea tigers.
+They returned safely and arrived in Mullivaikkal with the help of the Sea attack teams (Nalaayini special Sea attack team and Charles special sea attack team) of Sea tigers.